 By Teresa Ferraro

-I believe humans’ ultimate inner yearning is to know their Creator and to comprehend what is the bigger picture we are a part of.
+I believe humans’ ultimate inner yearning is to know their Creator and to comprehend the big picture of which we all are a part.
 God put in each one of us a wondering and hunger to find Him.

 Know the Father by Christ

 God laid out the path to know Him in His Word, yet many don’t see it, sadly.
-This is the way to fulfillment, satisfaction in life, and true peace in heart and mind.
+It is the way to fulfillment, satisfaction in life, and true peace in heart and mind.

 Christ pointed it out a few times: